 The Parties hereby agree that, in the event of any dispute regarding the terms of this Agreement that the following steps shall be taken by the Parties in good faith prior to any other actions being taken.

-System's President/, or designee, and the Pastor/Parish Administrator of the Parish, or designee, shall discuss the dispute and attempt to resolve it amicably.
+System's President/Principal, or designee, and the Pastor/Parish Administrator of the Parish, or designee, shall discuss the dispute and attempt to resolve it amicably.

-If the dispute is not resolved by the discussion set forth in the prior paragraph, the Parties shall, by unanimous vote, select an independent, neutral third-party to mediate the dispute and, if not resolved by the end of the mediation, provide an opinion as to the resolution of the dispute, The neutral third-party's opinion shall be submitted to the Archbishop of Milwaukee's office for a decision.
+If the dispute is not resolved by the discussion set forth in the prior paragraph, the Parties shall request the Chief Financial Officer of the Archdiocese of Milwaukee, or designee, to mediate the dispute and, if not resolved by the end of the mediation, the opinion of the Chief Financial Officer shall be submitted to the Archbishop of Milwaukee's office for a decision.
 The Parties agree to be bound by and comply with the Archbishop of Milwaukee's decision regarding the dispute.

-In the event the Parties are unable to agree upon an independent, neutral third-party as provided in the prior paragraph, the Parties shall request that the Archbishop of the Archdiocese of Milwaukee, in their discretion, appoint the independent, neutral third-party.

-Any costs associated with the appointment of an independent, neutral third-party shall be paid equally by the Parish and System.

 SECTION 6 MISCELLANEOUS

 Entire Agreement.
 This Agreement, together with any other documents incorporated herein by reference, constitutes the sole and entire agreement of the Parties with respect to the subject matter contained herein and therein, and supersedes all prior and contemporaneous understandings, agreements, representations, and warranties, both written and oral, with respect to such subject matter, but shall expressly not supersede any lease agreement pertaining to real and/or personal property to which the Parties have entered, or may enter in the future, with any such lease agreement being of equal force and validity.